 This core studio class introduces the student to the broad range of materials, methodologies, and strategies that compose the art and design program.
 The student will explore a series of studio problems that begin simple and move to greater complexity.
 The language of art and design point, line, plane, space, color, light, value, texture, proportion, and scale will be the framework of our 2D and 3D investigations.
 (Required for all BAVA majors)

 This basic drawing class introduces the student to the notion of mark-making.
 We will look at the way representations are made, their structure in space, and their context.
 A range of materials from dry (i.e. charcoals, chalks, pencils) to wet (inks) and various surfaces will be studied.

 The Visual Communication course series will introduce students to the technical and conceptual study of graphic design as a wide-ranging practice for the creation, reproduction, and dissemination of visual messages.
-In Visual Communication 2, students will explore these issues while developing fluency in web development using HTML, CSS, Dreamweaver and Flash.
-Prerequisites: ART 155 and ART 120.
+In Visual Communication II, students will explore these issues while developing fluency in web development using HTML, CSS, Dreamweaver and Flash.

 Introduction to Museum Studies presents the historical development of museums, their collection, exhibition and education functions, administration, physical facilities, fundraising and ethics.
 Particular attention will be given to issues of diversity and multiculturalism; relationship of museums to changing populations and disciplinary trends; and examination of diverse types of collections.
 USF's Thacher Gallery serves as the laboratory for this course.